mariatim/PCSS_Miniproject/README.md

 # About

-This is a student project for AAU Medialogy Semester 3 Programing for Complex Software Systems.
+This program is a ticket-ordering application that allows users to pick, select, buy or delete tickets from their shopping cart.
+It is a student project for AAU Medialogy Semester 3 Programing for Complex Software Systems.
 It explores client-server architecture and how they interact with the use of an API.
 The Backend built in Python supplied with a pre-made database.
 The Frontend is built in Visual Studio using HTML and CSS.

 # Instructions